-Android Nougat Updates For Samsung Galaxy S7, HTC 10, HTC One A9 & Sony Xperia Z5
+Android Nougat Updates For Samsung Galaxy S7, HTC 10, HTC One A9, & Sony Xperia Z5

 Samsung is reportedly starting the regular rollout of Android Nougat update for the Galaxy S7 and S7 Edge units.
 Aside from Samsung’s 2016 flag bearer, HTC One A9 and Sony Xperia Z5 should be able to start tasting the Nougat flavor as well.

 The Inquisitr previously reported that Samsung has begun to slowly roll out the Android Nougat firmware, making it available first to Galaxy S7 and S7 Edge owners who participated in the beta program.
-And then yesterday, a report from GSM Arena, revealed that the Korean tech giant has allegedly canceled pushing out the firmware update for the Galaxy S7 and S7 Edge units in China due to some bugs.
+Yesterday (January 16), a report from GSM Arena revealed that the Korean tech giant has allegedly canceled pushing out the firmware update for the Galaxy S7 and S7 Edge units in China due to some bugs.
 This withdrawal seemed to follow HTC’s action days ago, which also stopped the release of the Nougat update for its HTC 10, citing bug issues as well.

 Meanwhile, an updated post from Sam Mobile confirmed that Samsung is now rolling out the respective Android Nougat firmware for the Galaxy S7 and S7 Edge units.
-It also mentioned that the update seems to be available also for the non-beta testers.
-The publication also noted the following:
+It also mentioned that the update seems to be available for the non-beta testers as well.

 “We can confirm that the update is indeed rolling out, as one of our Galaxy S7 Edge’s has started receiving the update.
 At this time, it seems the update is only available in markets where Samsung had launched the beta program, so we’ll be hoping the company doesn’t make consumers in other regions wait too long.”

-With this confirmation, it looks like Samsung is really fulfilling its statement before mentioning January 17 as the release date of the Android Nougat update for Galaxy S7 and S7 Edge.
-The firmware update, a 1.2GB-heavy one, was first seen in S7 Edge units in China and UK, according to the report.
+With this confirmation, it looks like Samsung is fulfilling its statement before mentioning January 17 as the release date of the Android Nougat update for Galaxy S7 and S7 Edge.
+The firmware update, a 1.2GB-heavy one, was first seen in S7 Edge units in China and the U.K., according to the report.

 As for news on the HTC 10’s Android Nougat rollout, which was stopped momentarily, a reliable tipster recently revealed a timeline as to when the Taiwanese manufacturer will resume its release. @LlabTooFer, via a Twitter post, advised HTC 10 owners to relax and wait as he shared that the Nougat update will be available again for the European and carrier models of the HTC 10 “within the next three weeks.”
 The Nougat update for the HTC 10 is also expected to come with the security patch for January.